 In an appropriate case, the trial court must instruct the jury that conduct resulting from a disability is part of the disability and is not a separate basis for termination.
 See Gambini v.
 Total Renal Care, Inc., 486 F.3d 1087, 1093 (9th Cir.
-2007) (in case brought under FMLA and Washington Law Against Discrimination by plaintiff terminated after engaging in profanity-laced outburst allegedly caused by bipolar disorder, Ninth Circuit held it was error to refuse instruction stating that conduct resulting from disability is part of disability and not separate basis for termination, citing ADA case of Humphrey v.
+2007) (in case brought under the FMLA and Washington law by a plaintiff terminated after engaging in profanity-laced outburst allegedly caused by bipolar disorder, the Ninth Circuit held that it was error to refuse an instruction stating that conduct resulting from disability is part of the disability and not a separate basis for termination, citing ADA case of Humphrey v.
 Memorial Hospitals Ass'n, 239 F.3d 1128, 1139-40 (9th Cir.
 2001)).
 However, Gambini did not preclude the employer from arguing that the plaintiff was not a qualified individual or raising a business necessity or direct threat defense.
 Id. at 1095-96.
 In Mayo v.
 PCC Structurals, Inc., 795 F.3d 941, 944 (9th Cir.
 2015), the Ninth Circuit held that an employee who makes serious and credible threats to kill coworkers is not a qualified individual regardless of whether the threats stemmed from mental illness.
 See Instruction 12.10 (ADA-Defenses-Business Necessity) and Instruction 12.11 (ADA-Defenses-Direct Threat).

-12.1B ADA Employment Actions-Record of Disability-Elements
+12.2 ADA Employment Actions-Record of Disability-Elements

-The plaintiff claims that [his] [her] record of disability was the reason for the defendant's decision to [discharge] [not hire] [not promote] [demote] [state other adverse action] [him] [her].
-To succeed on this claim the plaintiff has the burden of proving the following by a preponderance of the evidence:
+The plaintiff claims that [his] [her] [other pronoun] record of disability was the reason for the defendant's decision to [discharge] [not hire] [not promote] [demote] [state other adverse action] [him] [her] [other pronoun].
+To succeed on this claim, the plaintiff has the burden of proving each of the following four elements by a preponderance of the evidence:

-- 1. the plaintiff has a record of a physical or mental impairment; - 2. such physical or mental impairment substantially limited one or more major life activities; - 3. the plaintiff was a qualified individual as that term is later defined in these instructions; and - 4. the plaintiff was [discharged] [not hired] [not promoted] [demoted] [state other adverse action] because of [his/her] record of a physical or mental impairment].
+First, the plaintiff has a record of a physical or mental impairment;

+Second, such physical or mental impairment substantially limited one or more major life activities;

+Third, the plaintiff was a qualified individual as that term is later defined in these instructions; and

+Fourth, the plaintiff was [discharged] [not hired] [not promoted] [demoted] [state other adverse action] because of [his] [her] [other pronoun] record of a physical or mental impairment].

-If you find that the plaintiff has proved all of these elements, your verdict should be for the plaintiff.
+If you find that the plaintiff has proved each of these elements, your verdict should be for the plaintiff.
 If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.

-See Comment to Instruction 12.1A (ADA Employment Action-Actual Disability-Elements).
+See Comment to Instruction 12.1 (ADA Employment Action-Actual Disability-Elements).